open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 - the carrier of propagation fields, such as an HTTP request.
 - the key of the field.

 The Get function is responsible for handling case sensitivity.
 If the getter is intended to work with a HTTP request object, the getter MUST be case insensitive.
 To improve compatibility with other text-based protocols, `HTTPTextPropagator`s MUST ensure to always use the canonical casing for their attributes.
-NOTE: Cannonical casing for HTTP headers is usually title case (e.g. `Content-Type` instead of `content-type`).
+NOTE: Canonical casing for HTTP headers is usually title case (e.g. `Content-Type` instead of `content-type`).

 ## Injectors and Extractors as Separate Interfaces